roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 3) **Columnar legs.**  Sauropods had crazy-specialized **graviportal** front legs for bearing all that weight.
 They had no visible toes, instead walking on a hard horseshoe of bone.
 Without this, there’s a limit to how big you can get even if you have air sacs and flow-through lungs (*Ledumahadi* and *Shantungosaurus*, the largest dinosaurs that didn’t have columnar legs, could get to about 16 tonnes).
 With this adaptation, the largest titanosaurs reached up to 76 tonnes!

+4) **Egg laying.**  As animals get larger, the gestation period required to give live birth gets longer, and the huge fetus gets inconvenient to lug around for such a long time.
+Sauropods sidestepped this issue by continuing to lay lots of tiny eggs, most of which would not make it to adulthood, and investing no parental care.

 #### Diplodocoidea

 ![fig-1.3](/assets/images/posts/family-overview-3.png)

-One of the two main types of sauropod, diplodocoids (meaning “double-beamed”) were the lawn-mowers of the Late Jurassic.
-They probably fed by standing in one place and using their long, horizontal necks to reach all kinds of bushes and shrubs (grass didn’t exist yet at that time) within their wide radius, and using their long, long tails like bullwhips to scare off would-be attackers.
+Diplodocoids (meaning "double-beamed") were one of the two main types of sauropod, most abundant and diverse in the Late Jurassic.
+Many of them would have been "branch strippers," using their long faces to grasp the base of a branch and pulling back their necks to eat the leaves.
+Their long, spiny tails would have scared off would-be attackers, either through superior melee range or by making whip-crack sounds.
 Famous diplodocoids include *Diplodocus*, *Apatosaurus*, and *Brontosaurus*.

 ![fig-3.1](/assets/images/posts/family-overview-3.1.jpg)